-Using Therabill's Authorization Watch, you can conveniently put insurance authorizations on your claim forms and set reminders to alert you when authorizations are expiring or expired.
-When you submit a claim to insurance and Authorization Watch is enabled, Therabill automatically will assign the session to the authorization that is expiring next.
-This provides a simple, hands-off method of handling authorizations.
-Please note that you can still manually bypass automatic authorization assignment and instead force Therabill to assign the authorization of your choosing.
+Using Authorization Watch, you can attach insurance authorizations to your claims.
+When you submit a claim to insurance and Authorization Watch is enabled, the system will automatically assign the next expiring authorization to the session.
+This provides a simple, hands-off method for handling authorizations.
+However, you can manually bypass this automation and force a specific authorization on the session.

 Yes, you can.
-When you manually select an authorization for a recurring session, Therabill will apply that authorization to all sessions in the recurrence.
-If the authorization expires (i.e., there are no sessions remaining on the authorization or the expiration date has passed), then when you bill out the claim, you will see an authorization watch error.
-You can then edit any affected sessions to link them to a different authorization.
+When you manually select an authorization for a recurring session, the system will apply that authorization to all sessions in the recurrence.
+If the authorization expires (i.e. there are no sessions remaining on the authorization or the expiration date has passed), then when you bill out the claim, you will see an authorization watch error.
+You can then edit any affected sessions and link them to a different authorization.